-If the UK leaves the EU with no deal, the information on this page will only be valid until Thursday 31 October 2019.
-This guidance on Importing high risk food and feed if there’s no exit deal will tell you what you need to do to, if you are planning to import high risk food and feed into the UK after that date.
+If the UK leaves the EU with no deal, the information on this page will only be valid until the moment the UK leaves the EU.
+This guidance on importing high risk food and feed if there’s no exit deal will tell you what you need to do to, if you are planning to import high risk food and feed into the UK after Brexit.

 You can also find more information on the changes that your business may need to make in the Prepare your business for EU Exit page.